gambol99/kube-coreos/README.md

 #### **- Secrets**

 All the secrets for the platform are kept in an s3 bucket and encrypted via KMS.
 Once the platform is built you can check directory structure under platform/secrets.
 Pulling or uploading the secrets simply involves fetch-secrets or upload-secrets aliases.
-Note, uploading ABAC or Kubernetes tokens.csv requires only an upload of the changes secrets as the kube-auth container (k8s webhook bridge) will take care of the reloading for the file.
+Note, uploading ABAC or Kubernetes tokens.csv requires only an upload, the changes will be automatically reloade by [kube-auth](https://github.com/gambol99/kube-auth) service.

 #### **- Bash Aliases**